Past Events

 6/29/2023 Pet Loss: Why Losing a Pet is Harder Than Losing a Person

-The grief of losing a pet is crushing; and yet it is too often minimized.
+The grief of losing a pet is crushing, and yet it is too often minimized.
 This talk explains why the pain of pet loss is different and why it is valid.
 Dr. Sarah Hoggan has been an emergency veterinarian for over 20 years.
 Many people meet her on the worst day of their life; when their pet is injured, when no one else is available, and when it is time to say goodbye.
 Her career of dealing with critically injured pets, and their frantic families, gives her a compassionate perspective that only comes with experience and helping many animals to have a soft goodbye.
 Click here for the recorded presentation.

 2/23/2023 Science and Sustainability in the Funeral Sector and Aquamation Alternative to Traditional Funeral Options